Dean Spade: Career

 Spade has collaborated extensively in the past, including editing two special issues of Sexuality Research and Social Policy with Paisley Currah and coauthoring a guide to Medical Therapy and Health Maintenance for Transgender Men with Dr. Nick Gorton.
 Spade has collaborated particularly frequently with sociologist Craig Willse.
 Their collaborative projects include I Still Think Marriage is the Wrong Goal, a manifesto and Facebook group.
 Willse and Spade were also the co-creators of MAKE, "propaganda for activist agitation", a paper zine (1999–2001) and website (2001–2007).
 In the past, Spade has written other zines including Piss and Vinegar (2002), telling the story of his transphobic arrest during the 2002 World Economic Forum protests in New York City.
 Mimi Nguyen interviewed Spade and Willse about the experience in Maximumrocknroll.

-Personal life

-Spade grew up in rural Virginia, the child of a single mother who was sometimes on welfare.
-At the age of 9 he joined his mother and sister in cleaning houses and offices to make money.
-Two years later he started cleaning by himself and moved on to painting summer rentals for additional income.
-At the age of 14 his mother died of lung cancer.
-Following her death he lived with two sets of foster parents.